Update: This offer for the British Airways Visa Signature® Card has expired. Learn more about the current offers here.

 However, there are certainly instances where there is award space, and when that’s the case, it can be a great way to redeem Avios.
 There aren’t typically fuel surcharges for domestic awards or flights to Latin America, while there typically are for flights to Europe or Asia.

-Just to give one example, I’ll be heading to St. Kitts later this year, and paid tickets are outrageously expensive.
+Just to give one example, I traveled to St. Kitts a couple of months ago, and paid tickets were outrageously expensive.
 Meanwhile you can redeem just 10,000 Avios one-way, plus the taxes.
 That’s a much better deal, and award availability is excellent.

 American’s A321 economy